 Will we do it, is the question.
 Can we do it, is the other question.
 Can we die to one way of life in order to live to another?
 Will we?

-Will we set theology, and doctrine, and dogma aside, and step into the silence, sit quietly in the stillness, and wait to see what emerges?
+Will we set theology, and doctrine, and dogma aside, and embrace full emptiness, step into the silence, sit quietly in the stillness, and wait to see what emerges?
 And follow where it leads?
 And go where it sends us?
 And become who it asks us to be?

 Who has time for that?
 “Just tell us what to believe, Preacher, and make it short, I tee off at 12:15!”
-There’s no time for dying there!
+There’s no time for dying in that frame of mind!

 An empty chair in the silent stillness can be the cave we most don’t want to enter.
 The Wall of Death has few takers.
 The Way waits for a traveler with what the journey requires: “Sit down, be quiet.
 Wait in the stillness to see what emerges, for as long as it takes.”